top of page

 • Pre-litigation action by project manager alleging that her former employer, a construction business, and its CEO sexually harassed, discriminated and retaliated against her for rebuffing his advances, for discriminating against her for taking pregnancy leave in violation of the FEHA, for battering her, wrongfully terminating her, failing to pay her promised commission, and intentionally inflicting emotional distress upon her.
 The company denied these allegations, claiming instead that the project manager was a partner and not an employee entitled to salary.
 It claimed that neither was the project manager a sales person entitled to commission under the FEHA, but that the company nonetheless paid her when she was on pregnancy leave, and that the business was now in the red.
 Resolved by mediator’s proposal on follow up.

 • Separate actions by two sisters, who are housekeepers, alleging that their former employer, a footwear business, violated wage-and-hour statutes as to minimum wages, overtime, meal and rest periods, itemized wage statements, wages due, payroll records, Business and Professions Code section 17200, and Labor Code section 1102.5 whistleblower retaliation.
 One of the sisters also alleged disability discrimination, failure to engage in the interactive process and provide reasonable accommodation, failure to prevent discrimination, and wrongful termination in violation of public policy.
-The business denied these allegations, claiming instead that the two housekeepers engaged in time card fraud, took all their meal breaks and an excess of rest breaks, and were poor performers, such that their terminations were for legitimate business reasons.
+The business denied these allegations, claiming instead that the two housekeepers, who worked without supervision in the graveyard shift, engaged in time card fraud, took all their meal breaks and an excess of rest breaks, and were poor performers, such that their terminations were for legitimate business reasons.
 Resolved globally by mediator’s proposal.

 • Action by 16-year music teacher alleging that his former employer, a charter school, harassed, discriminated, and retaliated against him on the basis of his race in violation of the FEHA, retaliated against him under Labor Code section 1102.5, and failed to prevent such conduct from occurring.
 The school denied these allegations, which were time barred, claiming instead that the teacher was let go for mishandling a special education student.
 Resolved by mediator’s proposal.